By Molly Patrick

-It was an absolute privilege to meet everyone and get to know them.
-We hung out, we laughed, we told stories, we cried, we swam, we ate, we moved our bodies, we held the space for each other, we farted, we danced, we walked, we meditated, we played cards, we sang, we rolled around on balls, we questioned the choices we have made in our life, we forgave, we hugged each other (there was a lot of hugging) and we formed lifelong friendships.
+It was a privilege to meet everyone and get to know them.
+We hung out, we laughed, we told stories, we cried, we swam, we ate, we moved our bodies, we held space for each other, we farted, we danced, we walked, we meditated, we played cards, we sang, we rolled around on balls, we questioned the choices we have made in our life, we forgave, we hugged each other (there was a lot of hugging) and we formed lifelong friendships.
 It was a week I will never forget.

 I kept a notebook handy and wrote down things that I wanted to remember and reflect on when the retreat was over.
 I thought it would be a good reminder for the Dirties who joined us and insightful for the Dirties who did not.

-Part of making your body a priority is eating damn healthy on a regular basis, but it’s not the only thing.
+Part of making your body a priority is eating healthy on a regular basis, but it’s not the only thing.
 Getting plenty of sleep, moving your body, keeping stress to a minimum, staying hydrated, this is all part of it too.

 2. To all the women out there: Be nice to other women in your life.

 Of the 30 participants, 28 of them were women.
 As a side note, the two men were a pleasure to have at the retreat, and I am so glad they were there.

 I was chatting with a Dirty on the last night of the retreat and she mentioned that over the course of the week she never once felt judged or experienced anyone being bitchy or mean, and how refreshing that was from a group of women.
 I agreed with her wholeheartedly, and then I got bummed that women judging other women is so much the norm that we notice when it doesn’t happen.
 Let’s not do that anymore.